-Confidence is an important quality than many of us have, but also one many of us desire.
-There can be things in someone’s life that hold them back from being self-confident or comfortable in situations, frequently this shows up in a person’s appearance.
+Confidence is an essential quality that many of us have, but also one many of us desire.
+There can be things in someone’s life that hold them back from being self-confident or comfortable in situations.
+Frequently this shows up in a person’s appearance.
 I agree more than anyone that “beauty is skin deep,” but that being said, someone who feels insecure about a part of their anatomy can lack quite a bit of confidence.
-I have seen in many patients how their confidence, presence and attitude change after a cosmetic surgery.
-Patients who never felt self-confident or comfortable in certain clothing now embrace what they once feared.
-It is a great to see the transformations that take place in patients after surgery.
+I have seen in many patients how their confidence, presence, and attitude change after cosmetic surgery.
+Patients who never felt self-confident or comfortable in specific clothing now embrace what they once feared.
+It is great to see the transformations that take place in patients after surgery.

 One such patient recently underwent a breast augmentation for precisely that reason, to feel confident.
 This patient was a mother of two in her early 40s who finally decided to do something for herself.
-She wanted to wear strapless dresses and not a padded bra, and she travels frequently to Hawaii and wanted to “fill out” her bikini.
-She didn’t want to look obvious, just proportional and more feminine while correcting some of the differences from side to side that she was born with.
-She underwent a conservative, asymmetric (to correct her pre-existing asymmetry) augmentation with moderate profile implants.
-She had an uneventful recovery, and was thrilled with her results.
+She wanted to wear strapless dresses and not a padded bra, and she frequently traveled to Hawaii and wanted to “fill out” her bikini.
+She didn’t want to look obvious, just proportional, and more feminine while correcting some of the differences from side to side that she was born with.
+She underwent a conservative asymmetric augmentation (to correct her pre-existing asymmetry) with moderate profile implants.
+She had an uneventful recovery and was thrilled with her results.

 Plastic surgery doesn’t make you a better person or improve your relationships or save your life, but it can give you the confidence to go out and make the most out of yourself.
-We all have things that hold us back (emotional, spiritual and physical) and if we can get over those hurdles and more fully enjoy our lives, then why not?
-No one would question your desire to seek out counseling to help with a troubled marriage, your church for a spiritual advice – so the decision to correct a physical hurdle is yours, and yours alone.
-I enjoy every time I can increase the size of a patient’s “comfort zone.” – Dr. Marin12:02 AM
+We all have things that hold us back (emotional, spiritual, and physical), and if we can get over those hurdles and more thoroughly enjoy our lives, then why not?
+No one would question your desire to seek out counseling to help with a troubled marriage, your church for a piece of spiritual advice – to the decision to correct a physical hurdle is yours, and yours alone.
+I enjoy every time I can increase the size of a patient’s “comfort zone.”